Non-identical anyonic algebras from compact-field quantum geometry: Gyration conductance quantization

+All nonlinear terms, either due to $\delta A_z$ or $\epsilon_0$, are cast into the remaining term $H_J$, which (as we discuss in more detail below) physically represents a generic Josephson effect between nodes.
+The linear term can be diagonalized exactly.
+The resulting eigenmodes and emergent excitations of $H_\text{linear}$ remain useful to describe the physics even for finite $H_J$ as long as $H_J$ remains sufficiently small.
+This is the regime we focus on in what follows: we will show that $H_\text{linear}$ gives rise to bosonic energy eigenstates (generalized Landau levels), where each Landau level has a finitely degenerate subspace.
+This subspace is composed of anyons.
+When including a finite $H_J$, the degeneracy lifts, and the anyons start to couple, giving rise to a myriad of effects that can either be mapped onto known systems, or give rise to surprising non-local effects that have not been studied previously.

-The attentive reader may object that the gauge choice for the Berry connections in Eq.~\eqref{eq_A_g} seems to fundamentally break $2\pi$-periodicity and, thus, compactness in $\phi_{z}$, such that it appears impossible to meaningfully represent the system on a torus.
+Before that, an important aside: one may object that the linear term $a_z$ seems to fundamentally break $2\pi$-periodicity and, thus, compactness in $\phi_{z}$, such that it appears impossible to find a meaningful gauge for the vector potential on the torus.
 This problem can however be mended by invoking a curvature $\widetilde{\mathcal{B}}_{zz^\prime}$ distinct from the Berry curvature by subtracting $\mathcal{C}^{(1)}_{zz^\prime}$ Dirac-delta-like ``horns''~\cite{Onofri_2001},

 at arbitrary positions $\phi_{z^{(\prime)}}^{(i)}$ of the integer heights $\mathcal{K}_{zz^\prime}^{(i)}$, such that $\sum_{i}\mathcal{K}_{zz^\prime}^{(i)}=\mathcal{C}_{zz^\prime}^{(1)}$.
 This curvature satisfies by construction the Gauss-Bonnet theorem (note that the boundary term is absent due to the manifold being closed)